IMPORTANT: If your burn escapes your control, CALL 9-1-1 IMMEDIATELY, before making any effort to extinguish the fire yourself.

 150 Matheson Street, Healdsburg, CA 95448

-That portion of Windsor Fire Protection District that is north of the Rancho Sotoyome and T8H/T9H line and on the west side of Eastside Road.
+That portion of the former Windsor Fire Protection District that is north of the Rancho Sotoyome and T8H/T9H line and on the west side of Eastside Road.

 WHAT AIR DISTRICT IS MY PROPERTY IN?

 Click here to see which air pollution district governs your property.

 With very rare exceptions, there are two types of permissible open/control burning within the BAAQMD district—hazard reduction and orchard/vineyard attrition—and stringent conditions apply to each.

 Hazard reduction burning is allowed subject to the following conditions: